-Seeing a huge amount of crows the universe and the paranormal are trying to communicate something to you and it is therefore a warning to pay close attention to everything so that we can understand the exact message they want to convey to us.
+Seeing a huge amount of crows the universe and the paranormal are trying to communicate something to you and are, therefore, a warning to pay close attention to everything so that we can understand the exact message they want to convey to us.

 According to many legends, dreaming or seeing three crows would be the incarnation of 3 people who accompanied us along the path of our life, who even after losing them continue to stay with us and guide us along our life path.